McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 FortuneGuard, a Lloyd’s Lab Insurtech, utilises official data on projectiles fired into the country to assess the likelihood of war damage, and to support risk presentation, analysis, and underwriting.
 With live data risk monitoring, this approach enables underwriters to more accurately evaluate risks and offer affordable premiums for businesses in Ukraine.

-Supporting Ukraine’s economic recovery and resiliency efforts, McGill and Partners has also collaborated with local Ukrainian insurer, ARX, to create a product that will enable up to $50M in coverage to be offered per risk, with reinsurance capacity provided by the London market and Lloyd’s syndicates.
+Supporting Ukraine’s economic recovery and resiliency efforts, we have also collaborated with local Ukrainian insurer, ARX, to create a product that will enable up to $50M in coverage to be offered per risk, with reinsurance capacity provided by the London market and Lloyd’s syndicates.

 Coverage will be provided for properties located more than 100 kilometers from the front line.
 Since the outbreak of the war with Russia, the international reinsurance market has largely withdrawn from providing capacity for war risk reinsurance in Ukraine.
 While there have been some recent initiatives focused on covering mobile assets, the only coverage available for commercial property assets to date has been through local insurers, such as ARX, and limited to policy limits of $500,000.